NANBFTOP5/OO-Language-Comparison/Classes.md

-Defining classes in python is very straightforward.
+# Classes

-Simply:
+Defining and managing classes in python is very straightforward.

 ```python
 	class ClassName: